Set Google DNS on the Android system for your device and it should take less than 5 minutes.

-Some ISP has some sort of filters running on their background which can delay DNS queries over the Internet.
+Some ISPs has some sort of filters running on their background which can delay DNS queries over the Internet.
 Switching to Google DNS often resolve this issue.

 Reliable DNS service

-If you’re getting frequent intermittent connection, one of the way to check is to change your DNS server.
-If it helps you, your ISP servers are not reliable or maybe overloaded.
+If you’re getting a frequent intermittent connection, one of the ways to check is to change your DNS server.
+If it helps you, your ISP servers are not reliable or may be overloaded.

-Some DNS services provides an extra layer of protection and known to block phishing websites.
+Some DNS services provide an extra layer of protection and are known to block phishing websites.
 This can keep you safe online.

 Access Blocked Content